Highlights of the Program

 • Key barriers, such as weak investment conditions and competing priorities across H₂, CCS, and CO₂ networks

-• Highlighting what would help unlock progress, including clearer commitments and workable finance models
+• Emphasising what would help unlock progress, including clearer commitments and workable finance models

 11:55 - 12:00